 The solution for longer squops is to bounce the wink off the mat on its path to the target.
 The mat imparts some friction (the amount is one of the significant differences between the available types of mat), so the amount by which this bounce will slow the travel of the wink needs to be judged carefully.

-It is useful not just to worry about capturing an opponent wink (any amount of coverage will do - a wink may only be "squopped" by a fraction of a millimeter) but also how to capture it.
-Having a lot of overlap between the winks makes it harder for an opponent to knock the higher wink off the squop, and make it easier to Bristol or gromp the two winks together, making them self-defending.
+It is useful not just to worry about capturing an opponent wink (any amount of coverage will do — a wink may only be "squopped" by a fraction of a millimeter) but also how to capture it.
+Having a lot of overlap between the winks makes it harder for an opponent to knock the higher wink off the squop, and make it easier to Bristol or gromp the two winks together, making them self-defending; for this reason it's not unusual to "play up" to make an existing squop more secure (although there is always the risk of falling off when doing this, especially when squopping onto a pile of sloping winks).
 Landing on one side of a squop make may it harder for an opponent to squop you in return, especially if your wink is sloping away from them.

 Squopping sends a wink in quite a low trajectory.
 One way squops can go wrong is to "sub" under the target wink.

 It's possible to sub under even a flat wink, but it is a much higher risk when attacking a pile, for which there may be an overhanging wink.
 From a short distance, a more vertical squidger will lift the front of the wink more, reducing the risk; for longer distances the aim is to avoid the wink nose-diving at the point where it reaches the target.